 Many museums and galleries have turned to virtual exhibitions and festivals and art fairs took place online.
 Aesthetica Short Film Festival turned streaming, Photo London 2020 become Digital.
 Others included PRIZM Art Fair, Luxembourg Art Week, MoMA’s Companion Pieces, Festival Circulation(s), and We Are One, A Global Film Festival.

-Individuals and organizations traced the pandemic, from the extraordinary to the banal, through personal journals, documentary stories, and the launching of new works, including I Remember Nothing by Ekaterina Anchevskaya, Beyond the Land of Castles by Davide Degano, and Flavio-Shiró, a documentary film directed by Margaux Fitoussi and Adam Tanaka.
+Individuals and organizations traced the pandemic, from the extraordinary to the banal, through personal journals, documentary stories, and the launching of new works, including I Remember Nothing by Ekaterina Anchevskaya, Sclavanie by Davide Degano, and Flavio-Shiró, a documentary film directed by Margaux Fitoussi and Adam Tanaka.

 National Geographic recently published their History Defining Moments of 2020 and Magnum’s own photographers with their restricted movements initiated an ongoing photo series of Diary of a Pandemic, led by Peter van Agtmael, sharing information, updates, and works created in confinement, including those of Alec Soth, Mark Power, Alessandra Sanguinetti, and Alex Majoli, among others.
 Our own 30 Under 30 Women Photographers, whose previous exhibitions took place in Rome, Paris, and Lille, this year inaugurated our Online Viewing Room.